typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 	<!-- .link-list .right style="--rows: 2" -->

 <figure
-	@caption="Note the `height` on the section, otherwise the container would still resize to the image.
+	@caption="Note the `block-size` on the section, otherwise the container would still resize to the image.
 Adjust the divider to see the behavior!"
 	@source="object-fit/preview/?active=style.css"
 	@style="--lines: 19"
 	>